boyziusas/matt_itoma/README.md

 cd matt_itoma
 ```

-Install all the dependencies using composer install or composer update (if install fails for you)
+Install all the dependencies using 'composer install' or 'composer update' (if install fails for you)

 ```
 composer install